QC basics

 Pre-production inspection

 This type of inspection is necessary if you want to check the raw materials or components that will be used in production.
 Buying cheaper materials can increase a factory’s margin considerably, so you should keep an eye on this risk.
+It can also be used to monitor the processes followed by the operators.

 During production inspection